TheoWinterhalter/pdm4all/README.md

 ## Motivation: Examples of partiality in F*

-These should type-check from the existence of a lift from PURE.
+These examples should type-check in F* because of the existence of a lift from PURE.
-They explain the need for deep asserts in the effect representation.
+They explain the need for deep assertions (`require`) in the effect representation.

 State:
 ```fstar